TGH75972/Fatal-Duel/README.md

 **R-Light Attack**</br>
 **T-Heavy Attack**

-The player can jump by pressing W and move by using A and D
+The player can jump by pressing W and move by using A and D</br>

+Player 2-

 The Wizard will be the second player in the game and he uses his magical powers by using the keys -